tiqi-group/pydase_service_base/README.md

 ### PostgresDatabaseSession

-The `PostgresDatabaseSession` class allows interactions with a PostgreSQL database.
+The `PostgresDatabaseSession` class allows interactions with a PostgreSQL database. **This class requires the `postgresql` optional dependency**.

 ```python
 from icon_service_base.database import PostgresDatabaseSession